 In 2013, St Paul's opened an Early Learning Precinct, comprising a two-stream Kindergarten run on a Long Day model, and a triple Prep classroom and amenities block.

 St Paul's celebrated its 30 year Anniversary in 2015.
-Agile learning was introduced in Year 3 with plans to transition to Year 4 in 2016.
-The Kindergarten will offer places to 3 year olds in a Pre-Kindergarten class in 2016.
+Agile learning was introduced in Year 3, 2015 and has transitioned to Year 4, 5 and 6.
+The Kindergarten will offer places to 3 year olds in a Pre-Kindy class and 4 year olds in a Kindy Class.

 Pictured: Unveiling of the Plaque by St Paul's Lutheran Principal Anton Prinsloo; Dennis Mulherin, Assistant Director of Lutheran Education Queensland; and Reverend Noel Noack, Bishop, Queensland District, of the Lutheran Church of Australia at the Official Opening of the Early Learning Precinct, 4th June 2013.